Recommendations to Inform and Improve CPD’S Internal Affairs Investigations

 4. If a BIA supervisor reviews an investigation for approval and decides to return it to the assigned investigator, the supervisor’s reason for doing so should be documented.
 This would create a more complete case record and might prevent the same issue in an investigation from being raised at multiple review points.

-5. Special Order S08-01-01 sets out, in part, steps BIA investigators must take in attempting to contact complainants.
-To ensure that complaints of police misconduct are appropriately received and investigated, BIA investigators should, at a minimum, follow each requirement of Section II.F of that order.
+5. Special Order S08-0l-Ol sets out, in part, steps BIA investigators must take in attempting to contact complainants.
+To ensure that complaints of police misconduct are appropriately received and investigated, BIA investigators should, at a minimum, follow each requirement of Section 11.F of that order.
 Before approving the closure of an investigation for lack of complainant contact or lack of a sworn affidavit, BIA supervisors should verify full compliance with the provisions of that section.